How to Verify an Open Estate and Obtain a Copy of the Will in North Carolina

 1. Detailed Answer

-When someone passes away in North Carolina, their will and related probate proceedings become public records once they file with the clerk of superior court in the county where the decedent lived.
+When someone passes away in North Carolina, their will and related probate proceedings become public records once they are filed with the clerk of superior court in the county where the decedent lived.
 To verify whether an estate is open and to obtain a copy of the will, follow these steps:

 Step A: Identify the Proper County Clerk’s Office